doxenix/mlflow-stock-predictions/README.md

 Run: `python pipline.py` and wait.
 Your model shoud start to train.

 Great, you trained your model!
 You also noticed that you have `mlruns` and `models` folders.
-Start making some experiments and `pipline.py` as many time as you want!
+Start making experiments as many time as you want!

 You can also explore your models in `Mlflow`.
 Check your result predictions on test data.
 The plot is available in your folders.
 You can also check it via **Mlflow** page.